groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.11.5
+* FIXED CSS compatibility issue with select2 in the form builder when WPEP is installed.

 = 1.3.11.4 =
 * TWEAKED Field timer now normalizes any custom meta given to ensure it works as intended.
 * FIXED failing security check when submitting forms from the admin screen.